Vinny Gschlecht- Executive Director

 As activities director Joe was responsible for establishing the present activities program where campers choose their own individual activities for a two day period.
 After becoming Executive Director he has updated the facilities on the property including a new pavilion, arts and crafts building, staff housing, and the refurbishing of the boat house at the waterfront.
 Joe and his wife Mary have 4 children and reside in Pembroke, Massachusetts during the off season.

-Karen Merker has been a part of the Camp Marist staff for twenty-one years.
+Karen Merker has been a part of the Camp Marist staff for twenty-five years.
 She has been a counselor, transportation director and is presently one of the assistant directors.
 Karen publishes the Whispering Pines newsletter and the Calendar Yearbook.
-In the off-season, Karen teaches middle school science at St. Joseph’s School in Kingston, NY.
+Karen is a retired middle-school science teacher.
 She holds a Bachelors of Science in Elementary Education from Queens College, and a Masters of Technology in Education from SUNY New Paltz.
-She enjoys photography, chess, cooking and reading in her spare time.
+She enjoys photography, chess, cooking, rug-hooking and reading in her spare time.

 Bekki Stronach Kowalski – Assistant Director

 Bekki Stronach Kowalski became part of the Camp Marist family in 1999 after completing a year of service with the Marist Volunteer Program.
 Since then, she has been a counselor for Arts & Crafts, Ceramics and Photography.
-She prefected the oldest girls in Sailor’s Cottage for many years and now her family enjoys residing with the youngest ladies of La Petite Villa.
+She spent a number of years prefecting the oldest girls in Sailor’s Cottage as well as the youngest ladies of La Petite Villa.
 Bekki enthusiastically accepted the position of Assistant Director in January of 2014 and is looking forward to many more years of inspiring campers to have the “best summer of their lives.”
 During the off-season she is a middle-school Art Teacher, abstract painter and yoga student who is hoping to teach herself how to play the ukulele.
 Bekki earned a Bachelor of Arts from Boston College and a Masters of Art in Teaching Creative Arts from Bridgewater State University.
-Bekki lives in Boston, MA with her husband — a former Camp Marist in-line skating counselor — and their two Camp Marist loving children.
+Bekki lives in Massachusetts with her husband — a former Camp Marist in-line skating counselor — and their two Camp Marist loving children.

 Br.
 Jim Halliday – Director of Mission